Bose acquires Andrew Mason’s walking tour startup, Detour

 “Thank you to the producers, engineers, designers, and storytellers that made Detour what it is over the last four years.
 I’m excited to see where Bose takes it,” wrote Mason, on Detour’s blog.

-Pitchbook claims Detour had raised funding, but Mason says that’s incorrect.
+PitchBook claims Detour had raised funding, but Mason says that’s incorrect.

 “Detour is self-funded (by me) and we never disclosed how much,” he says.
 But he did confirm that Mihir Shah, a friend, had invested a “some token number of thousands of dollars in the very beginning,” which is why the investment is listed on Shah’s LinkedIn.